arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ## Support

-If you encounter any issues or have questions while working with the Nicla Sense ME, we provide various support resources to help you find answers and solutions.
+If you encounter any issues or have questions while working with the Nano Matter, we provide various support resources to help you find answers and solutions.

 ### Help Center